-Net cash used in investing activities totaled 761 million yen, compared with 541 million yen used in the previous fiscal year.
-This difference was mainly due to increases in purchase of property, plant and equipment and loan advances while there were proceeds from purchase of shares of a subsidiary resulting in change in scope of consolidation.
+Net cash used in investing activities totaled 1,976 million yen, compared with 761 million yen used in the previous fiscal year.
+This difference was mainly due to increases in purchase of investment securities and payments of guarantee deposits.

 (Cash Flows from Financing Activities)